Zia-ul-Haq: Death

 Zia died in a plane crash on 17 August 1988.
 After witnessing a US M1 Abrams tank demonstration in Bahawalpur, Zia had left the city in the Punjab province by C-130B Hercules aircraft.
 The aircraft departed from Bahawalpur Airport and was expected to reach Islamabad International Airport.
 Shortly after a smooth takeoff, the control tower lost contact with the aircraft.
 Witnesses who saw the plane in the air afterward claim it was flying erratically, then nosedived and exploded on impact.
-In addition to Zia, 31 others died in the plane crash, including chairman Joint Chiefs of Staff Committee General Akhtar Abdur Rahman, close associate of Zia, Brigadier Siddique Salik, the American ambassador to Pakistan Arnold Lewis Raphel and General Herbert M. Wassom, the head of the US military aid mission to Pakistan.
-Ghulam Ishaq Khan, the Senate chairman announced Zia's death on radio and TV.
+In addition to Zia, 29 others died in the plane crash, including Chairman Joint Chiefs of Staff Committee General Akhtar Abdur Rahman, close associate of Zia, Brigadier Siddique Salik, the American ambassador to Pakistan Arnold Lewis Raphel and General Herbert M. Wassom, the head of the US military aid mission to Pakistan.
+Ghulam Ishaq Khan, the Senate chairman, announced Zia's death on radio and TV.
 Conditions surrounding his death have given rise to many conspiracy theories.
-There is speculation that the United States, India, the Soviet Union (in retaliation for Pakistani support of the mujahideen in Afghanistan) or an alliance of them and internal groups within Zia's military were behind the incident.
+There is speculation that the Soviet Union (in retaliation for Pakistani support of the mujahideen in Afghanistan) or an alliance of them and internal groups within Zia's military were behind the incident.

 A board of inquiry was set up to investigate the crash.
 It concluded 'the most probable cause of the crash was a criminal act of sabotage perpetrated in the aircraft'.
 It also suggested that poisonous gases were released which incapacitated the passengers and crew, which would explain why no Mayday signal was given.
 There was also speculation into other facts involving the details of the investigation.
 A flight recorder (black box) was not located after the crash even though previous C-130 aircraft did have them installed.

-Maj.
-Gen. (retd) Mahmud Ali Durrani, who was suspected by many circles within Pakistan and also by then United States ambassador to India, John Gunther Dean, for being "extraordinarily insistent" with President Zia to visit the demonstration, is considered to be the prime suspect in the incident.
-He claimed later that reports of Israeli and Indian involvement in Zia's plane crash were only speculations.
+His funeral was held on 19 August 1988 near Islamabad.
+Nearly one million mourners joined in chants of "Zia ul-Haq, you will live as long as the sun and moon remain above."
+His remains were laid to rest in a 4 by 10 foot dirt grave in front of the Faisal Mosque that Zia and the Saudi government had built as a symbol of Pakistani-Saudi friendship.
+Also in attendance was his successor President Ghulam Ishaq Khan, chiefs of staff of armed forces, chairman joint chiefs, and other high military and civil officials.
+Former US Secretary of State George P. Shultz also laid a floral wreath at Zia's grave.